maziac/DeZog/documentation/ReverseEngineeringUsage.md

 Breakpoints can be set via the vscode editor as normal.
 Breakpoints can be set either in the disassembly or in the list file.

-Breakpoints will most of the time "survive" in the disassembly even if the file is created anew.
+Breakpoints will "survive" in the disassembly even if the file is created anew.
-Breakpoints are only removed if there does not exist any correspondent file/line/address for that breakpoint anymore after a disassembly has taken place.

 If you need to set a breakpoint to some location that does not exist in either the disassembly or the list file then you can do the following:
 1. In the list file just type in the address (in hex) at a start of a line.